Detailed content of our market study

 2.2 Demand drivers

 Consumer interest in alcohol-free and low-alcohol wines is growing, reflecting a shift in drinking habits and preferences.
-This trend is driven in part by increased health awareness, environmental concerns, and demand for fresher, lighter styles of beverages.
-Consumers, especially younger generations, are showing a growing interest in healthier and more responsible ...
+This trend is driven in part by increased health awareness, environmental concerns, and the demand for fresher, lighter beverage styles.
+Consumers, especially younger generations, are showing a growing interest in healthier and more responsible beverage options.
+However, creating alcohol-free and low-alcohol wines that maintain the sensory qualities of traditional wines is a challenge for producers, as the lack of alcohol greatly affects taste and texture.
+Despite this, companies such as BevZero are investing in de-alcoholizing techniques to preserve the complexity and balance of nonalcoholic products.(***)

 3 Market structure